KonstantinaStrantzali/QuizNight-Game/README.md

 ## User Centered Design
 ### 1 Strategy Plane

-The creation of User Stories influenced the User Centered Design process as many decisions were made regarding the game's layout, features and design.
+The creation of User Stories influenced the User Centered Design process, as many decisions were made regarding the game's layout, features and design.
 The main goal of the app game is to provide users with a fun, enjoyable and engaging game experience.
 The target audience of the game are fan of quizzes of any adult age, who want to have fun playing an entertaining game while exercising their brain.

 The design of the site has been made on classic quiz format, by simply displaying the questions and answers and vivid colors have been choosen to satisfy the user's fun mood.